 This was my move number 4 (Ukraine – Germany – Ukraine – Malaysia – Netherlands) and I do have a few things to say about moving countries.

-This has been the smoothest move by far, not only because we were prepared than all the previous times, but also because we have finally figured out our own life formula.
+This has been the smoothest move by far, not only because we were better prepared than all the previous times, but also because we have finally figured out our own life formula.
 Let me explain.

 So we have been in Amsterdam for almost 3 months now.
 Time flies, weather changes and this newly rediscovered seasonality is really pushing me to write things down and capture the memories while they’re fresh.